|Barto||Mohr Lane off Barto Road

 Shoemakersville (PRR) - There was a section gang shanty to the south of the freight station and the foundation for that could still be seen as of 2010.

 Sinking Spring (RDG) - Sinking Spring - Both the passenger and the freight stations originally sat within one hundred yards west of Railroad Street (now called Woodrow Avenue), on the NORTH side of the double tracks of the Lebanon Valley Line of the old Reading Railroad.
-Both structures were moved in the late 1970s to a section of the Borough Playground (now called Heritage Park) and renovated to their current condition.
+After being abandoned and vacant, both structures were moved in the late 1970s to a section of the Borough Playground (now called Heritage Park) and renovated to their current condition.

 Topton (RDG) - Restored!
 Now used by the Market Cafe.